fermga/TNFR-LFS/docs/index.md

 - **TNFR theory** describes the conceptual framework and vocabulary.
 - **TNFR × LFS toolkit** is the software package documented in this site; it contains the CLI, Python modules and exporter pipelines.
-- Identifiers that keep the hyphen (e.g. `tnfr-lfs`, `tnfr-lfs.toml`)
+- Identifiers that now use underscores (e.g. `tnfr_lfs`) coexist with configuration templates that retain their hyphenated names (e.g.
-  remain for compatibility with existing scripts while representing the same TNFR × LFS toolkit.
+  `tnfr-lfs.toml`) to preserve compatibility with existing scripts.

 ## Resources